Abditus0/SOC-Simulation/README.md

 # SOC Simulator

 A home lab project I built to train myself in SOC analyst work.
-It runs real attacks on a Windows VM and pulls the alerts into a dashboard I built.
-The whole investigation happens on my own site, you write your incident report there, and Claude scores it at the end.
-Wazuh is running in the background doing the detection work.
+It runs real attacks on a Windows VM, pulls the alerts into a dashboard I built, and grades my incident report with AI at the end.
+250 attack scenarios, 6 false alarm bundles, and a 282-action background noise simulator to make the alert feed look like a real one.
+Wazuh runs the detection in the background.

 ![](screenshots/wazuh_dashboard.png)